Fexofenadine (By mouth)

 Treats hay fever symptoms and chronic skin hives and itching.

-Allegra, Allegra Allergy, Allegra ODT, Allergy 24Hr, Children's Allegra Allergy, Children's Allergy Fexofenadine HCl, Good Neighbor Pharmacy Allergy Relief, Health Mart Fexofenadine HCl, Leader Aller-Ease, Rite Aid Allergy Relief, Sunmark Fexofenadine Hydrochloride, TopCare 24-Hour Fexofenadine Hydrochloride, WAL-FEX ALLERGY, Wal-FexThere may be other brand names for this medicine.
+Allegra, Allegra Allergy, Allergy 24Hr, Allergy Relief, Children's Allegra Allergy, Children's Allergy Fexofenadine HCl, Good Neighbor Pharmacy Allergy Relief, Health Mart Fexofenadine HCl, Leader Aller-Ease, Sunmark Fexofenadine Hydrochloride, TopCare 24-Hour Fexofenadine Hydrochloride, WAL-FEX ALLERGY, Wal-FexThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used: